nf-core/methylong/README.md

 > Currently no support of `dorado` and `pb-CpG-tools` through conda.

 > [!NOTE]
+> The pipeline can identify whether ONT reads are in pod5 or bam format, and automatically determine whether to perform  `basecalling`.

+> [!NOTE]
 > If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data.

 ### Required input: